vert-x/vert-x.github.io/docs_md/core_manual_java.md

         }
     });

-All sockets that have joined the used multicast group 230.0.0.1 will receive the packet.
+All sockets that have joined the multicast group 230.0.0.1 will receive the packet.

 ### Receiving Multicast packets